wordofwarning/wordofwarning.org/socialexperiment/index.md

 **Social Experiment** is a new gathering at <a href="https://contactmcr.com" target="_blank">Contact</a> for anyone interested in Live Art and contemporary performance to meet, chat, and try ideas out…

 A free and informal, semi-regular evening event with the **next on Thursday 22 May from 6pm to 9pm**.
-Subsequent dates are Thursdays 17 July and 27 November 2025.
-(The first event was held on [Thursday 6 February](/socialexperiment/feb2025)).
+Subsequent dates are Thursdays 17 July and 27 November; the first event was held on [Thursday 6 February](/socialexperiment/feb2025).

 If you're a Greater Manchester artist — this is your <a href="https://socialexperiment.posthaven.com" target="_blank">chance to test out</a> a short performance, intervention, or durational work, in front of an informal audience.